vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 ## Set up the data source

-Back in Peakboard Designer, we can now create a Dynamics 365 data source on using the extension we installed earlier.
+Back in Peakboard Designer, we can now create a Dynamics 365 data source, using the extension we installed earlier.
 We only need to provide four values for accessing the view:

 * The URL to the Dynamics 365 or Dataverse system.
 * The Client ID.